 Genuine self-forgiveness is a process of accepting responsibility, working through the emotions, repairing damage, and recommitting to values.

-“When people believe they have hurt or offended someone, one potentially adaptive response would be to forgive the self.
-In an ideal process of self-forgiveness, an offender would accept an appropriate amount of responsibility, experience enough guilt to prompt reparative behaviors and improvement in character, and then release excess guilty feelings that no longer serve a useful function" Fisher and Exline
+Fisher and Exline beautifully express, “when people believe they have hurt or offended someone, one potentially adaptive response would be to forgive the self.
+In an ideal process of self-forgiveness, an offender would accept an appropriate amount of responsibility, experience enough guilt to prompt reparative behaviors and improvement in character, and then release excess guilty feelings that no longer serve a useful function" (2010).

 Accidents, Limitations and Humanness